kingdomcomecodex/kingdomcomecodex.github.io/README.md

 Some comments:

-- It's made with the game XML language files, so it bundles the 10 languages that the game support (with 1.3 also with turkish!).
+- It's made with the game XML language files, so it bundles the 10 languages that the game supports (with 1.3 also with turkish!).
 - In sum, I made a script (in php) that transform these xml files to html that you saw, with (hope) nice design.
 The script source code is also in GitHub, here: [nachazo/kingdomcomecodex-php-generator](https://github.com/nachazo/kingdomcomecodex-php-generator).
 - It has all entries unblocked.
 As only a few are unlocked by default in the game start, I prefer to pull the complete codex.
 In my opinion, no spoilers where there (you can feedback about).
-- Of course is adapted for mobile and pc screens.
+- Adapted for mobile and pc screens.
 - You could mark as read articles (for mark where your last read position, for example).
 Also the last article viewed and selected width are stored on a cookie :)
 - I tried to make somekind of comfortably way to read: search, image zooms, increase-decrease width, etc.

 And another ones...:

 - Kudos to the online map (is linked): fonts and default background image taken from these.
-- As this uses extensively jquery and css3, you need a decent modern browser for sure (tested on Firefox & Chrome).
+- As this uses extensively jquery and css3, you need a decent modern browser (tested on Firefox & Chrome).
 - Of course probably could be better programmed.
 - Also for host in githubio, pages are in one html, bigger than normal websites (one general and one for each language).
 - As it's massive export from XML files, could be errors that I've not detected.
 You can notify that on github: https://github.com/kingdomcomecodex/kingdomcomecodex.github.io/issues